(BSc Hons Integrative Counselling)

 Integrative counselling also refers to the bringing together of the affective, cognitive, behavioural, and physiological systems within a person, with an awareness of the social and transpersonal aspects of the systems surrounding the person.
 It is a combined approach to therapy that brings together different elements of specific therapies.
 Integrative therapists take the view that there is no single approach that can treat each client in all situations.

 I trained with Matrix School of Counselling and Psychotherapy, although I am integrative which means I work with a variety of methods to assist clients I lean towards a humanistic/Psychodynamic approach when working with clients.
 I like to explore relationships, childhood experiences and working in the moment to create an understanding of a clients current life position.
-I am also trained specifically in eating disorders
+I am also trained specifically in eating disorders and trauma.

 I believe, to be open and honest with a client, aids working through problems and difficulties a person may be experiencing in life.
 Typically the first few sessions would be looking at what goals you would like to set, getting to know each other and exploring a way to work together.